 Our research community

-Researchers and research organisations are entrusted with the responsibility of undertaking research for the benefit of us all.
+Researchers are entrusted with the responsibility of undertaking research for the benefit of us all.
 Research integrity plays a vital role in maintaining that trust.

 Deakin adheres to the principals guiding research integrity across Australia: the Australian Code for the Responsible Conduct of Research.

 Learn more about animal ethics approval for the use of animals in research and teaching.

 Read about the responsible handling of biological and imported materials at Deakin.

 Research code breaches